LevelUpMarketers/tta-management-plugin/docs/PartnerAdminPage.md

 # Partner Admin Page Template

 ## Overview
-The **Partner Admin Page** template provides the default layout for partner admin pages generated when a new partner is created.
-It is located at `includes/frontend/templates/partner-admin-page-template.php` and is registered through `includes/frontend/class-partner-admin-page.php`, so it shows up in the WordPress editor's **Page Attributes → Template** dropdown.
+The **Partner Admin Page** template powers the pages automatically created for each partner (`"{company} (admin)"`).
+It is registered via `includes/frontend/class-partner-admin-page.php` and can be selected in the Page Attributes dropdown.

 ## Behavior
-- **Login-first experience:** Visitors who are not logged in see the standard WordPress login form with the Trying To Adult styling and a link to reset their password.
-Successful logins redirect back to the same partner admin page so the visitor can continue immediately.
+- **Login-first experience:** Visitors who are not logged in see the standard WordPress login form.
+Successful logins return to the same page.
-- **Access control:** Logged-in users must either be the partner contact saved on the related `tta_partners` row (`wpuserid`) or a WordPress admin (`manage_options`) to view partner admin content.
-Everyone else sees an access restricted notice.
+- **Access control:** Only the partner contact stored on the related `tta_partners.wpuserid` row or site administrators (`manage_options`) can view partner content; others see an access-restricted notice.
-- **Logged-in dashboard:** Authorized users see a dashboard styled like the Member Dashboard with sidebar tabs.
-The **Profile Info** tab surfaces the partner’s saved company and contact details from `tta_partners`, and **Your Licenses** now includes a CSV/Excel (xlsx) upload form that bulk-creates members for the partner.
-Uploaded rows populate first name, last name, email, and the partner’s `uniquecompanyidentifier` in the new `partner` column on `tta_members`.
+- **Logged-in dashboard:** Authorized users see a dashboard styled like the Member Dashboard with **Profile Info** (company/contact details) and **Your Licenses**, which offers a CSV upload (plus downloadable sample) to bulk create partner-linked members.
+Uploaded rows populate first name, last name, email, and the partner’s `uniquecompanyidentifier` into `tta_members.partner`.
-- **Auto-assignment:** When a partner is created via the admin UI, the `"{company} (admin)"` page is automatically set to use this template so the partner contact always lands on the login experience.
+- **Auto-assignment:** Partner admin pages created via the admin UI are automatically set to this template.

 ## Assets
-The template reuses the login/register stylesheet to mirror existing account-access styling.
-Assets are enqueued through `class-tta-assets.php` whenever the template is active.
+The template reuses member-dashboard styling and runs lightweight JavaScript to manage tab switching and license uploads.